Hemlibra 30 mg/mL Solution for Injection

 Hemlibra solution for injection vials are for single-use only.

-A syringe, a transfer needle and an injection needle are needed to withdraw Hemlibra solution from the vial and inject it subcutaneously.
+A syringe, a transfer needle with filter or a vial adaptor with filter, and an injection needle are needed to withdraw Hemlibra solution from the vial and inject it subcutaneously.

 Please see below recommended features: